CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 {{< /tabs >}}

 {{%notice note%}}
-- Because DNS lookups are forced out of the management interface using FIB rules, this might affect data plane ports if you use overlapping addresses.
-For example, when the DNS server IP address is learned over the management VRF, a FIB rule is created for that IP address.
-When DHCP relay is configured for the same IP address, a DHCP discover packet received on the front panel port is forwarded out of the management interface (eth0) even though a route is present out the front-panel port.
+- Because FIB rules force DNS lookups out of the management interface, this can affect data plane ports if you use overlapping addresses.
+For example, when the switch learns the DNS server IP address over the management VRF, it creates a FIB rule for that IP address.
+When DHCP relay has the same IP address, the switch forwards any DHCP discover packet arriving on the front panel port out of the management interface (eth0) even though a route is present out the front-panel port.
 - If you do not specify a DNS server and you lose in band connectivity, DNS does not work through the management VRF.
 Cumulus Linux does not assume all DNS servers are reachable through the management VRF.
 {{%/notice%}}